The popularity of polyurethane crack injection

 Residential polyurethane crack injection

-Polyurethane crack injection is commonly used in residential basement waterproofing applications primarily because it is far less expensive than excavating a foundation and waterproofing the exterior foundation wall, and it is a very reliable waterstopping crack repair when done properly.
+Injection waterproofing is commonly used in residential basement waterproofing applications primarily because it is far less expensive than excavating a foundation and waterproofing the exterior foundation wall, and it is a very reliable waterstopping crack repair when done properly.

 The Importance of Hiring a Skilled Waterproofing Contractor

-While the polyurethane crack injection process is simple in principle, most people (including waterproofers) do not appreciate the skill and aptitude that a contractor must have to successfully perform a polyurethane crack injection.
+While the polyurethane injection process is simple in principle, most people (including waterproofers) do not appreciate the skill and aptitude that a contractor must have to successfully perform a polyurethane crack injection.
 In general, the crack injection process usually requires some amount of tweaking based on the characteristics of the crack under repair.
 Without a comprehensive understanding of the conditions that have to be met in order to successfully inject a crack, a technician will not be able to ensure that the crack repair will be long lasting.
 Furthermore, a substantial amount of tenacity and attention to detail are required in order to do a good job.

 Why Waterproofers Recommend a Polyurethane Crack Injection Over an Epoxy Crack Injection